403thi/dynamic-image-renderer/README.md

 # About the project

-The API it's made with [Express](https://expressjs.com/) and [TypeScript](https://www.typescriptlang.org/).
+The API is made with [Express](https://expressjs.com/) and [TypeScript](https://www.typescriptlang.org/).

-The idea of the project is make the API stay in continuous progression with new presets and features, then: [Pull Requests](https://github.com/403thi/dynamic-image-renderer/pulls) and [ideas](https://github.com/403thi/dynamic-image-renderer/labels/%F0%9F%92%A1%20Idea) are welcome!
+The project idea is make the API be in continuous progression with new presets and features, then: [Pull Requests](https://github.com/403thi/dynamic-image-renderer/pulls) and [ideas](https://github.com/403thi/dynamic-image-renderer/labels/%F0%9F%92%A1%20Idea) are welcome!
 Read [how it works?](#how-it-works) for more information about the project structure.

 *This is my first open-source project, so let's share learning! :)*